cauliyang/academic/content/en/post/guide-build-cpp-development-env-with-htslib/index.md

   include(htslib)
   ```

   If `htslib` is found in your current environment, `cmake` will define the variables `HTSlib_FOUND` and HTSlib_INCLUDE_DIRS``and`HTSlib_LIBRARIES`.
 Otherwise, `cmake`will build static htslib from sources, and`cmake`will check if every dependency of htslib exists respectively.
 If it exists,`cmake`will use the compiler flags of htslib to build a static library.
 Otherwise,`cmake`will disable related compiler flags.
 However, [zlib] is the only one that must exist.
 So, if [zlib] does not exist,`cmake` will help you build [zlib] from source.
-All these cmake scripts can be found at the above link.
+All these CMake scripts can be found at the above link.
 Please feel free to explore that.

   Indeed, we use [FindHTSlib.cmake] to search for htslib. [htslib.cmake] is shown below, and I have added some comments to explain how it works.